 According to Wikipedia Reiki is a healing technique based on the principle that the therapist can channel energy into the patient by means of touch, to activate the natural healing processes of the patient’s body and restore physical and emotional well-being.

-My perspective is that Reiki provides the deep relaxation that allowes the mind to disconnect, and the body to restore and heal itself.
-That’s my intention when I practice Reiki on others, to restore well being.
+My perspective is that Reiki provides the deep relaxation that allowes the mind to disconnect, and the body to then use its resources restore and heal itself.
+That’s my intention when I practice Reiki on others, to allow well being back.
 On a typical Reiki session the patient is lying down facing up and later facing down.
 The therapist will place the hands on different parts of the body, including the main energy centers in the body or chakras.
 The hands will be either touching or right on top of the patient, and will remain there for a period of a few minutes.
 The patient is likely to feel a soothing heat coming from the therapist hands that spreads to a feeling of a general relaxation.

 It’s a pleasant experience and a meditation that’s completely passive for the patient.
 Other experiences of meditation require focus of attention, or some other action like controlled breathing or chanting, but in a Reiki session you just lie down and relax, remaining immobile for the entire duration.